Jake Fromm leads Bills in 16-15 comeback victory over Lions | NFL | Journal Gazette

 Associated Press

+DETROIT — Josh Allen rested and and Mitchell Trubisky barely played in the Buffalo Bills' preseason opener, giving Davis Webb and Jake Fromm extended opportunities to show what they could do.

-DETROIT – Jake Fromm threw a 42-yard, fourth-down pass to rookie Marquez Stevenson to set up Tyler Bass' 44-yard field goal with 15 seconds left in the Buffalo Bills' 16-15 victory over the Detroit Lions on Friday night.
+Fromm threw a 42-yard, fourth-down pass to rookie Marquez Stevenson to set up Tyler Bass' 44-yard field goal with 15 seconds left in Buffalo's 16-15 victory over the Detroit Lions on Friday night.

 Fromm, Buffalo’s fifth-round pick in 2020, spent all of last year as the team's COVID-19 emergency quarterback.
 He was forced into self-isolation and had to work out mostly on his own all season.